Travel Inspiration

 > African safaris are a fantastic experience for all ages, kids included!
 Although, there are some extra considerations to make if you’re planning to take your children on a safari.
 Some of these considerations include the length and type of safari you choose, preparation and...

-Things you need to know about gorilla and chimp trekking
+You need to know this about gorilla & chimp trekking

 > There is a lot to consider before you embark on your trekking experience.
 Although at times all the planning may seem overwhelming, the right preparation will not only keep you and the animals you’re traveling to see safe, it will also allow you to...